iamciro/iamciro/README.md

 I'm very passionate about technology, characterized by curiosity and determination to solve problems.

 I'm a Javascript and Python developer.
-I have experience in Angular, Ionic and Python (Flask, SQLAlchemy, Alembic, Selenium, Web scraping, etc).
+I have experience in React, React Native and Python (Flask, SQLAlchemy, Alembic, Selenium, Web scraping, etc).

 I love the FOSS community and the amazing tools created!
 So I also try to give my small but significant (I hope) contributions!